-Connect the RJ45 cable to the ADF and power up the system using the S301 switch or PIB.
+Connect the RJ45 cable to the ADF and power up the system using the switch in the door or PIB.
 Now connect the other end of the RJ45 cable to the client PC and open a web browser.
 Note that the process of address assignment may take up to two minutes.

-Point the web browser to http://169.254.254.254/ and you will be presented with a login screen.
+Point the web browser to http://169.254.254/ and you will be presented with a login screen.